 What is a Damages Cap?

-When you sue someone, in most cases (particularly personal injury cases), you usually hope to get money damages to compensate you for your injury.
+If you've been injured due to the fault of another, you can attempt to sue in order to show their liability and collect recompense.
+When you sue someone, in most cases (particularly personal injury cases), you usually hope to get monetary damages to compensate you for your injury.
 There are generally two classes of damages: economic damages and non-economic damages.
-Economic damages refer to specific costs you have incurred as a result of your injury, such as medical bills or money you spent to repair damaged property.
-On the other hand, non-economic damages refers to all the other types of damages, such as emotional distress, pain and suffering, etc.
+Economic damages refer to specific costs you have incurred as a result of your injuries, such as medical bills or money you spent to repair damaged property.
+On the other hand, non-economic damages refer to all the other types of damages, such as emotional distress, pain and suffering, etc.

-Damages caps are laws that limit the amount of non-economic damages that may be awarded for a case.
+Damage caps are laws that limit the amount of non-economic damages that may be awarded for a case.
 As of now, each state has its own damages cap.
 Meanwhile, the federal government has put a $250,000 cap on non-economic damages for medical malpractice claims.
+States can also place caps on non-economic damages for medical malpractice claims as well.

 To make up for the millions paid in damages (and the risk of future large damages awards), the insurance company increases the costs to the doctor associated with medical malpractice insurance.
 This in turn means it will cost more for the doctors to practice medicine, which ultimately means that patients will have to pay more on their medical bills to cover these increased costs.